kyleparran/MMM_Homework_4/hw_4_writeup.md

 - Days with scores ≤ 0.5 are labeled **abnormal**.
 - Days with scores > 0.5 are labeled **normal**.

 On top of this labeling, we look at minute-level microstructure variables and compare their empirical distributions across abnormal vs normal days.
+The per-ticker and combined summaries are written to
+`q2_notebook_outputs/q2_all_tickers_summary.csv`.

 ### Microstructure variables